 Saucy noodles stir-fried with pretty much any/all of the vegetables in your fridge, perfect for slurping and done in less than 20 minutes?
 Vegetable chow mein is here to deliver on all of that.

-We all need recipes that we can call on on the days that the kids are screaming at you in the bath, your husband wants to know where the TV remote is and the dog’s barking is driving you mad.
+We all need recipes that we can call on on the days that the kids are screaming at you from the bath, everyone wants to know what’s for dinner (including you…) and the dog’s barking is driving you mad.
 Recipes that get dinner on the table in mere minutes.
-This vegetable chow mein recipe is SO easy you guys, I can’t emphasize it enough.
-And the beauty of it is that you can literally use any vegetables you want.
+This vegetable chow mein recipe is just that.
+And the beauty of it is that you can literally use any vegetables you have in the fridge.
 I often make this when I have half a head of broccoli, a few sad looking mushrooms and a few peppers lying around.
 Sometimes I add baby corn, other times a few sugar snaps or mange tout manage to find their way in, but it’s really all about what I have to hand.
 I always have noodles in the pantry for quick, throw-together meals and this chow mein is now right up there with some of our favorite, easy dinner recipes.